 Prior to waitlisting, each transplant candidate must undergo a series of tests performed at the state Tissue Typing laboratories.
-This includes the following:
+These include:

-- HLA Typing using the molecular technique Next generation sequencing (NGS) at the following HLA loci

-A, B, C, DRB1, DQB1, DQA1, DPB1, DPA1.
-Additional loci, if present, DRB3, -DRB4, -DRB5 should also be included. - HLA antibody screening using Luminex single antigen technology to detect the antibodies to HLA-A, -B, -C, -DRB1, -DRB3, -DRB4, -DRB5, -DQA1, -DQB1, -DPA1, and -DPB1
+- HLA typing using the molecular technique Next Generation Sequencing (NGS) at the following HLA loci: A, B, C, DRB1, DQA1, DPB1, DPA1.
+If present, DRB3, DRB4, DRB5 should also be included. - HLA antibody screening using Luminex single antigen technology to detect the antibodies to HLA-A, -B, -C, -DRB1, -DRB3, -DRB4, -DRB5, -DQA1, -DQB1, -DPA1, and -DPB1.
+This screening must have occurred within 120 days to be included in matching.
+It is optimal for all waitlisted patients to be screened every 3 months.